·

 What to Bring with You

-Like I mentioned before, always pack a reusable or recyclable bag for anything you choose to purchase.
+Like I mentioned before, always pack a reusable shopping bag for anything you choose to purchase.
 In this case, the bag is also perfect for the parade to hold all your pretzels and candy in.

 I brought my reusable water bottle in my bag to stay hydrated with the sun and while having some drinks.
 Bringing your own water also saves a little bit on not having to purchase water.
 This is such a staple when traveling anywhere in Europe, especially at festivals.